Béla III High School: Overview

-There are more than 50 teachers.

-The school has 4-year and 6-year courses between the ages of 12 and 18.
-There are about 700 students in 22 study groups (classes).
+The school has more than 50 teachers, teaching 4-year and 6-year courses for students between the ages of 12 and 18.
+There are around 700 students in 22 study groups (classes).

 All of the school's first course pupils participate in a one-week course related to studying.

-The school teaches foreign languages; English, German, French, Italian, Russian and Latin.
+The school teaches foreign languages such as English, German, French, Italian, Russian and Latin.

-Most of the study groups and classes are specialized in maths, foreign languages, or communication-drama-media studies.
+Most of the study groups and classes are specialized in mathematics, foreign languages, or communication-drama-media studies.
 Students can participate in clubs and study groups preparing for study contests, language exams and universities.

-More than 90% of the students successfully get into a university or a college.
+More than 90% of the students successfully get into a University or College.
 The institute is in 19th place among more than 400 Hungarian high schools.

 The school teaches computer science and provides Internet access to all students.
 They also use multimedia equipment in their teaching process.
-The school uses its school website as an online database for teachers, students and parents and it is used to contact former students.
+The school uses its school website as an online database for teachers, students and parents, it's also used to contact former students.